The Effect of Exercise at Different Time Intervals on Hyperuricemia

-March 11, 2024 updated by: Xijing Hospital
+March 30, 2025 updated by: Xijing Hospital

-This project is a multi-center clinical study on the correlation between exercise and hyperuricemia.
-The purpose is to explore the correlation between exercise and hyperuricemia, find out the metabolic rule of uric acid after exercise, and provide scientific evidence and clinical guidance for how to exercise scientifically and reasonably in patients with hyperuricemia.
+The study aim is to explore the correlation between exercise and hyperuricemia, find out the metabolic rule of uric acid after exercise, and provide scientific evidence and clinical guidance for how to exercise scientifically and reasonably in patients with hyperuricemia.
 This trial is a multicenter, prospective, randomized controlled clinical trial with 100 participants.
 Inclusion criteria: 1.
 Patients with hyperuricemia (fasting uric acid > 420μmol/L twice on different days); 2.
 Men aged between 18 and 35; 3.
 Able to complete baseline fitness test (3000m run time less than 14 minutes); 4.
 Fully informed consent, signed informed consent exclusion criteria: 1.
-Heart, liver and kidney insufficiency; 2.
-Patients with malignant tumor, thyroid disease, systemic lupus erythematosus, myeloma, lipodystrophy, diabetes mellitus; 3.
-Patients with secondary hyperuricemia caused by medicine or other diseases; 4.
-People who take uric acid lowering drugs; 5.
-People with related motor dysfunction or other factors that can easily cause discomfort after exercise 6.
-Those with mental disorders or communication disorders, and those who do not cooperate during the experiment A total of 100 subjects were included according to the scheduling criteria.
-SPSS23.0 software was used to generate a random number table, and random numbers were calculated according to 1: The results of the groups were sealed in opaque envelopes, and the envelopes were kept by A third party responsible for randomization.
-According to the contents of the envelopes, the subjects were divided into group A, which exercised for 24 hours after 3000m exercise, and group B, which exercised for 48 hours after 3000m exercise.
-During the 48-hour observation period after each exercise, the changes of uric acid after exercise were explored.
-To provide scientific evidence and clinical guidance for patients with hyperuricemia how to exercise scientifically and rationally.
+Patients with heart, liver and kidney insufficiency.
+2. Subjects suffering from severe or uncontrollable organic diseases may interfere with study parameters such as hypertension, hyperlipidemia, hyperglycemia, tumor, cardiovascular, lung and digestive diseases.
+3. Patients with secondary hyperuricemia caused by other diseases.
+4. Take any drugs that may cause uric acid changes in the past 4 weeks.
+5. Those who have related motor function or other factors are easy to cause discomfort after exercise.
+6. Those who have mental illness or communicate do not cooperate during the test.

 Patients must meet all inclusion and exclusion criteria to be eligible to participate in the study.
 After determining patients' eligibility for the study, the researcher should fully explain the nature, purpose, risks and benefits of the study to the subjects before the study, and assure the patients that they have the right to withdraw at any time after agreeing to participate in the study, and the subjects should sign a written informed consent after fully considering and agreeing to participate in the study.
 The process of obtaining informed consent should be correctly recorded in all case report forms in this study.

-Baseline data such as blood uric acid, blood biochemistry, blood routine, urine routine, uric acid and demographic characteristics were collected after the patients were enrolled.
+Baseline data such as blood uric acid, blood biochemistry, blood routine, urine routine, uric acid, and demographic characteristics were collected after the patients were enrolled.

-Within 48 hours after each 3000m exercise, the subjects' blood uric acid was detected immediately after exercise (within 5 minutes), 1 hour, 2 hours, 3 hours, 12 hours, 24 hours, 36 hours, 48 hours.
-Blood uric acid, blood biochemistry, blood routine, urine routine, urine uric acid and other information were collected again 24 hours after intervention.
+The patients were randomly divided into two groups: Group A and Group B. Within 48 hours after each 3000m exercise, the subjects' blood uric acid was detected after exercise 1 hour, 2 hours, 3 hours, 12 hours, 24 hours, 36 hours, 48 hours.

 From January 2024 to February 2024, we plan to draft clinical study protocols, investigator manuals, case reports, informed consent forms and other documents, and submit them to the Ethics Committee of the research sponsor for review and approval; February 2024 - March 2024: Complete the training of all researchers and officially start the research; March 2024 - August 2024: Participants were enrolled for the experiment; August 2024 - November 2024: collate and collect data, conduct statistical analysis, and confirm research results